bitjson/wip/readme.md

 $ naenae
 ```

+Naenae will archive your work for safe keeping (using `wip archive`), and then sqash all your WIPs into a single git commit.

 ### HELPMEIT'SALLBROKEN

 No worries!
 Thanks to `wip`, you've been meticulously tracking your work with Git, so everything is gonna' be ok.